 The XV Crosstrek is essentially a butched-up version of Subaru's compact Impreza hatchback.
-Underneath its SUV-themed exterior, the Crosstrek retains the Impreza's well-tuned chassis, efficient engine and attractive cabin.
+Underneath its SUV-themed exterior, the Crosstrek retains the Impreza's well-tuned chassis, efficient engine and attractive cabin, and it is available with Subaru's first-ever gasoline-electric hybrid drivetrain.

 Aside from the tough-looking visual elements and suspension changes, the Crosstrek is virtually identical to the Impreza.
 That means it features responsive handling that belies its SUV pretensions, along with a fuel-thrifty 2.0-liter boxer four-cylinder.
 The mill serves up 148 horsepower and 145 lb-ft of torque and is capable of returning 25 mpg in the city and 33 mpg on the highway with an optional continuously variable transmission.
 A standard five-speed manual lowers efficiency to 23/30 mpg.